 If you feel like you can use a challenge – try and see how much further you can place your hands.

-Hint: This is also a great exercise to work your core but you better hold the plank position for a few seconds before walking back up and focus on contracting your core.
+Hint: This is also a great exercise to work your core but you better hold the plank position for a few seconds before walking back up and focusing on contracting your core.

 Lunge to Psoas Reach

 Same as above – for a better stretch – you can hold the psoas stretch for a few seconds on each side.

 Prone Floor Angles